vlshields/Eclipse/README.md

 - Audio assets were all created with the [ChucK programming language](https://chuck.stanford.edu/)
 - **The Players**: Thats you!
 Words can't describe how greatful I am if you have played this game, even if for just 5 minutes.
 You are the best <3

-Copyright (C) 2025 Vince Shields
+*Copyright (C) 2025 Vince Shields*

-Licensed under GPL-3.0 - see LICENSE file for details.
-All source code and assets are publicly available at https://github.com/vlshields/Eclipse/releases/.
+*Licensed under GPL-3.0 - see LICENSE file for details*

+*All source code and assets are publicly available at https://github.com/vlshields/Eclipse/releases/*